 type to store the name in the database.

-proxy), which may or may not maintain a database, which forwards them to another
+The local Netdata Agent(child), with or without a database, collects metrics and sends them to another Netdata node(proxy), which may or may not maintain a database, which forwards them to another Netdata (parent).

-Alarms for the slave can be triggered by any of the involved hosts that maintains a database.
+Alerts for the child can be triggered by any of the involved hosts that maintains a database.

 All nodes that maintain a database can also send their data to a backend database.
 This allows quite complex setups.